ThinkEQ/assembly-solutions-ltd/src/pages/news/second-generation-take-over-asl.md

         We saw a record growth of 30% in 2020 and predicting further growth of 20% for 2021.
 Our plan for the next 5 years is to double the turnover to £10million by investing in more machinery and venturing into new markets.
 Whilst we appreciate such growth will come with challenges, we know with focus and hard work, it’s achievable”.
-  - type: column
-    column:
-      text: >-

         Oliver is the Purchasing Manager and is really excited for this next chapter in the business.\

         \